rlmcneary2/react-modal-queue/README.md

 |Property|Type|Description|
 |---|---|---|
 |**content**|string \| JSX.Element|The information to display in the title.
 A string will be displayed as the content of an \<h1\> element.|

+<h3 style="margin: 40px 0 5px 0;">OnClickHandler</h3>
+A function invoked when a button is clicked.
+Takes no parameters and returns void.

 <h3 style="margin: 40px 0 5px 0;">OnDismissableModalDismissed</h3>
 A function that is invoked by a modal to indicate that the user has clicked outside of a dismissable modal.
 This function should be provided if the disappearance of the modal is animated and the function creator needs to start that animation.
 Takes no parameters and returns void.